Jennifer Haines is the chair of the Board of Trustees of Canterbury School and served as co-chair of the Head of School Search Committee.

-Glen Dixon joined the Board of Trustees for Canterbury School in 2014 and is a member of the Finance Committee and Investment Committee.
-In 2014 Glen served on a banking relationship task force.
+Glen Dixon joined the Board of Trustees for Canterbury School in 2014 and is currently a member of the Finance Committee, Investment Committee, and Marketing Committee.

 Bill Fisher currently serves on the Canterbury School Board of Trustees, is chair of the Personnel Committee and served as co-chair of the Head of School Search Committee.